 Picking the right combo to drink can save you many trips to the bathroom and even get you out of bed and moving.
 Just follow these steps to pick the perfect drink.

 - Locate your nearest chino.
 These “bazars” have everything from chips to phone chargers to alcohol.
 Head there to grab a bottle of vodka, or whatever you like.

-- Don’t mix alcohols, and keep shots to a minimum.
+- Don’t mix different kinds of alcohol and keep shots to a minimum.
 This will make your intake far easier on your stomach.
 You’ll thank me later.

 - When picking your poison for the night, always go with something lighter and not too sugary.
 When I say this, I mean go with vodka or wine.
-It is the best for your stomach and even has some heart benefits!!
-Who would have thunk it.
+It is the best for your stomach and even has some heart benefits !!
+Who would have to think it?

 - Be sure to drink lots of water over the course of the night.
 A general rule of thumb is that for every shot I drink a glass of water.
 Again, you’ll thank me in the morning.

 Additional option: Stay sober.
 To be honest, I do this sometimes and wake up on a Sunday morning saying wow, is this what Sunday feels like for a normal person?
 I like this.
 You’ll gain a full extra day of your trip, and you won’t feel like a piece of trash.